The US Army Nursing Anesthesia Program offers free tuition in exchange for a 5-year active duty commitment upon graduation.

 Accredited CRNA Programs are reviewed regularly.

-Texas CRNA salaries are about the same as the national average and range from $140k-170k per year.
+Texas CRNA salaries are below the national average and range from $180,380 per year.

 Did you find an error on this page?
 Please report it here